chalkan3/sloth-bootrap/README.md

 bash <(curl -sL https://raw.githubusercontent.com/chalkan3/sloth-bootrap/master/install.sh)
 ```

+You will be prompted to set a password for the `chalkan3` user during the installation.
 Observe the colorful log and emojis as the Salt Minion is installed and configured, and your development environment is set up! 🦥